 - best Graphic EQ Hardware Unit: dbx-231s Dual Channel 31-Band Equalizer

-A parametric EQ is the most common type of EQ you will come across when mixing in the box.
+A Parametric EQ is the most common type of EQ you will come across when mixing in the box.

 Your DAW will usually come with an EQ plugin as standard and may also utilize an analyzer which displays the frequencies present in the track.
 This can be found in the plugin in the photo above, which is of the most popular parametric EQ of all time — the Fabfilter Pro Q3.

-A parametric EQ will allow you to adjust and move frequency bands, meaning you can boost or remove frequency ranges as you see fit.
+A Parametric EQ will allow you to adjust and move frequency bands, meaning you can boost or remove frequency ranges as you see fit.

 The parameters you will usually find are:

-This allows you to select which frequency you are affecting in the spectrum.
+The frequency function on a Parametric EQ allows you to select which frequency you are affecting in the spectrum.

 The ‘Q’ will adjust the size of the band you are affecting, with the Q being the center frequency.
 A higher Q will affect fewer surrounding frequencies (i.e. is narrow) whereas a lower Q will affect more and is wider.
 So for example, removing 100Hz with a high Q may affect a range of 80-120Hz, whereas a lower Q could result in 50-150Hz being removed.

-A parametric EQ works by increasing or decreasing gain to add or remove frequencies.
+A Parametric EQ works by increasing or decreasing gain to add or remove frequencies.
 Usually, in plugin form you will be able to do this simply by clicking on the spectrum and controlling the gain with your mouse, however, there are occasions (such as automating an EQ change) where you may key a gain value instead.